-- $130 THOUSAND – Child attacked and bitten on face, lip, and mouth by neighbor’s dog in Arlington, Virginia.
+- $130 THOUSAND – Child attacked and bitten on face, lip, and mouth in Arlington, VA.

-- $110 THOUSAND – Client sustained serious facial injuries after being attacked by dog in Chesapeake, Virginia.
+- $110 THOUSAND – Client sustained serious facial injuries in Chesapeake, VA.

-- $100 THOUSAND – Postal worker sustained serious knee injury while at work in Norfolk, Virginia.
+- $100 THOUSAND – Postal worker sustained serious knee injury in Norfolk, VA.

-- $100 THOUSAND – FedEx delivery driver sustained injuries to arm while at work in Wythe County, Virginia.
+- $100 THOUSAND – FedEx delivery driver attacked in Wythe County, VA.

-- $100 THOUSAND – Child viciously attacked by neighbor’s dog that escaped in Winchester, Virginia.
+- $100 THOUSAND – Child viciously attacked by neighbor’s dog in Winchester, VA.

-- $80 THOUSAND – Child bitten on face in Fauquier County, Virginia.
+- $80 THOUSAND – Child bitten on face in Fauquier County, VA.

-- $30 THOUSAND – Jogger bitten in Dinwiddie County, Virginia.
+- $30 THOUSAND – Jogger bitten in Dinwiddie County, VA.

 *Please understand that every case is different.
-A Prior settlement cannot guarantee a similar outcome.
+Attorneys cannot evaluate a case without knowing all the facts and reviewing all the pertinent evidence.
+A prior settlement cannot guarantee a similar outcome.

 Compensation for Dog Bite Victims